 We’ve put together some helpful information, so you can ensure you’re prepared in the event of an outage – and know how to stay safe around any damaged powerlines in your area.

 You can keep track of power outages and receive reminders about planned works.
-Sign up online for SMS or email outage notifications.
+Don’t miss an outage notification in your mail box.
+Sign up for SMS or email outage notifications and get information, fast!